Chaotic

 Chaotic was originally a Danish trading card game.
 It expanded to an online game in America which then became a television program based on the game.
-The program was able to be seen on 4Kids TV (Fox affiliates, nationwide), Jetix, The CW4Kids, Cartoon Network and Disney XD.
+The program aired on 4Kids TV (Fox affiliates, nationwide), Jetix, The CW4Kids, Cartoon Network and Disney XD.
 It was brought over to the United States from Denmark by Bryan C. Gannon and Chaotic USA Entertainment Group, and produced by Chaotic USA Entertainment Group, 4Kids Productions and Bardel Entertainment.
 The trading card game came out 6 September 2006 in the U.S. and Canada.

 Each card comes with a unique code which the owner can upload onto the Chaotic website.
 This allows the owner to trade and play online using their own card collection.
 The game was well known to be the only game with a TV show, an online game, and a TCG that were all integrated.
 However, the online game is currently closed.

+The rights have since defaulted to Bryan C. Gannon, who's leading an effort to revive the game for modern audiences by licensing the franchise to Epic Story Media.